timothymeyers/NoOpsAccelerator/README.md

 The automation is built with Azure Bicep and Azure Resource Manager template.

-## Onboarding to GitHub Actions

-See the following onboarding guides for setup instructions:

-* GitHub Actions Setup provides guidance on considerations and recommended practices when creating and configuring your GitHub environment.
-* GitHub Actions Scripts provides guidance on the scripts available to help simplify the onboarding process to Azure Landing Zones design using GitHub Actions.
-* GitHub Actions provides guidance on the manual steps for onboarding to the Azure Landing Zones design using GitHub Actions.

 ## Bicep Modules

 In the [src\bicep](src/bicep) directory contains all of the modules required to deploy NoOps Accelerator components.

-## Terraform Modules

-> NOTE: Currently Terraform modules are not complete.
-We are working on the Bicep modules first, as this is native to Azure ARM.

-In the [src\terraform](src/terraform) directory contains all of the modules required to deploy NoOps Accelerator components.

-This is still a work in progress.
-We wanted to concentrate on the bicep modules first as there is native support in Azure.

-## Self-Service Website

->NOTE: This is still a work in progress.

 ## Telemetry